North Charleston Worker’s Comp Attorney

 - Injuries caused by machine accidents are surprisingly common and can be extremely dangerous.
 Following safety training and protocols, taking regular breaks, and implementing consistent safety checks are all important precautionary measures.

 Injuries on the job happen.
 Do your best to minimize accidents and injuries by staying educated about workplace safety, by remaining vigilant about maintaining a safe workplace, and by staying alert and minimizing your distractions.
-If you have been injured on the job, an experienced attorney with expertise in worker’s compensation law can help guide you through the difficult time and help exact the compensation that you deserve.
+If you have been injured on the job, an experienced North Charleston workers’ compensation attorney can help guide you through the difficult time and help exact the compensation that you deserve.

 The Process of Filing a Workers’ Compensation Claim

 Because injured workers already must deal with medical visits, therapy, and other treatments, you would think that insurers would make filing a claim for benefits a relatively simple and stress-free process.
 While some claims are approved without any hassle, other injured workers have a much different experience.
-The last thing you want to deal with is an adversarial or difficult insurance company and a qualified workers’ compensation lawyer can help you through the entire claims process.
+The last thing you want to deal with is an adversarial or difficult insurance company.
+Our qualified, North Charleston workers’ compensation lawyer can help you through the entire claims process.

 If your employer decides not to file a claim on your behalf when you report your injury, you will need to file a claim directly with the Workers’ Compensation Commission for yourself.
 There are specific forms and procedures required to file a proper claim and any omissions can delay the process or even result in a denial.
 In addition, if you miss a deadline for a claim, you may lose your right to any benefits at all.
 An attorney can help to ensure you have all the documentation you need and that all forms are filled out completely and accurately, as well as in compliance with any deadlines.